Ninetalesgh/dndcampaign/vault/dm/monsters.md

 - **Immunities**: Necrotic; [Blinded](conditions.md#blinded), [Deafened](conditions.md#deafened), [Exhaustion](conditions.md#exhaustion)
 - **Senses**: [Blindsight *(18m)*](game_rules.md#advanced-rules#blindsight) (blind beyond this radius), [Tremorsense 6 *(9m)*](vault/game_rules.md#tremorsense), passive perception 10
 - **Traits**:
   - **Necrotic Regeneration.** Whenever the blight deals necrotic damage to a living creature, it regains HP equal to half the necrotic damage dealt.
-  - **Soul Harvest Aura.** At the start of each turn, creatures within range 2 *(3m)* must make a DC 14 CON Save.
-On a failure, they take 1d6 necrotic damage and the blight regains the same amount of HP.
-Undead and constructs are immune to this effect.
   - **Fungal Spores.** When the blight takes damage, it releases spores in a radius 2 *(3m)* sphere.
-Creatures in the area must succeed on a CON Save (DC 14) or be spored for 1 minute.
-While spored this way, creatures have Disadvantage on Death Saves.
+Creatures in the area must succeed on a CON Save (DC 14) or be [Poisoned](conditions.md#poisoned) until the end of their next turn.

-[TODO]

 - **Actions**:
    - **Multiattack**.
 The blight makes two slam attacks.
 If both attacks hit a Medium or smaller target, the target is [Grappled](conditions.md#grappled) (escape DC 14), and the blight uses its **Engulf** on it.
    - **Slam**. *Melee Attack:* +7 to hit, reach 1 *(1.5m)*, one target.
-    *Hit:* 13 (2d6 + 4) bludgeoning damage, plus 3 (1d6) necrotic damage.
+    *Hit:* 5 (1d6 + 2) bludgeoning damage, plus 4 (1d6) necrotic damage.
-   - **Withering Bloom**.
-[TODO]
+   - **Soul Harvest Aura.** Creatures within range 2 *(3m)* must make a CON Save (DC 14).
+On a failure, they take 1d6 necrotic damage and the blight regains the same amount of HP.
+Undead and constructs are immune to this effect.
+   - **Withering Bloom (Recharge 5–6).** Each creature of the Guardian’s choice in a range 4 *(6m)* radius must succeed on a CON Save (DC 14) or take 2d8 necrotic damage and gain Vulnerability to necrotic damage until the end of the Guardian’s next turn.
+On a success, they take half and suffer no vulnerability.
+     *Visual cue: Necrotic petals bloom from the Guardian's body, releasing a radial pulse.*
    - **Boring Roots**.
 One creature [Grappled](conditions.md#grappled) by the blight must make a CON Save (DC 14) as the blight attempts to bore roots through its flesh.
-On a failed save, the creature takes 27 (6d8) necrotic damage, and its HP maximum is reduced by the same amount.
+On a failed save, the creature takes 21 (6d6) necrotic damage.
    - **Engulf**.
 The blight engulfs a Medium or smaller creature [Grappled](conditions.md#grappled) by it.
 The engulfed target is [Blinded](conditions.md#blinded), [Restrained](conditions.md#restrained), and starts [Choking](conditions.md#choking), and it must succeed on a CON Save (DC 14) at the start of each of the blight's turns or take 13 (2d8 + 4) bludgeoning damage.
 If the blight moves, the engulfed target moves with it.
 The blight can have only one creature engulfed at a time.

 - **Reactions**:
    - **Entangling Hide**.
 As a reaction to being hit with a melee attack, the shambling mound can force the attacker to make a DC 14 DEX Save or be [Grappled](conditions.md#grappled).

-[TODO]
 - **Legendary Actions**:
+  - *Creeping Tendril (**costs 1**)*: Move a root underground and move a creature within range 4 *(6m)* by 2 *(3m)*.
+  - *Burrow Step (**costs 2**)*: The Blight burrows and re-emerges at a point of corrupted soil within range 6 *(9m)*, dragging its roots and any engulfed creature with it.
-- **Lair Actions**:
+- **Lair Actions**: *Always telegraphed one round in advance with their cues.*
+  - **1. Rootburst**: Putrid roots erupt in three radius 2 *(3m) zones within range 12 *(18m)* of the guardian.
+Affected ground becomes difficult terrain, and creatures in the area must succeed on a DC 14 DEX Save or take 2d6 piercing + 2d6 necrotic damage.
+Failed saves also cause creatures to fall [Prone](conditions.md#prone) as the roots grasp their legs.
+    *Visual cue: Ground bulges and pulses with foul sap before bursting open.*
+  - **2. Spore Cloud**: The lair exhales necrotic spores in a radius 4 *(6m)* sphere centered on a plant in the arena.
+Creatures inside must make a DC 14 CON Save or be [Poisoned](conditions.md#poisoned) until the end of their next turn.
+Creatures already Poisoned take 2d8 necrotic damage instead on a fail.
+    *Visual cue: A swirling mist of grey-green spores jets from vents in the floor or trees.*
+  - **3. Sapling Spawn**: A rotting [Blight Sapling](vault/dm/monsters.md#blight-sapling) erupts from the ground in a space within range 6 *(9m)* of the guardian, it acts on its own.
+    *Limit: No more than 3 saplings at a time unless the Guardian is near death.*

 - **Regional Effects**:
 *The corruption of the Necrotic Blight Guardian extends beyond its physical presence.
 The area within 1 km of the creature's lair is warped by necrotic withering energy, creating the following effects:*
 - **Withering Flora.** Plants within the area slowly die, becoming twisted and blackened.
 Normal plants provide no nourishment and may be mildly poisonous if consumed.